-- Any mood changes, such as depression, paranoia, anxiety or agitation, psychosis, mania, and suicidal ideation - Palpitations, chest pain or syncope - Cerebrovascular symptoms, such as severe headache, numbness, weakness, paralysis, and impairment of coordination, vision, speech, language, or memory - Abdominal pain, malaise, jaundice or darkening of urine - Skin rashes, or bruising easily - If they suspect they may be pregnant or are planning a pregnancy.
-Patients of childbearing potential should use appropriate contraception and take a pregnancy test if they think there is a possibility they could be pregnant.
+- Any mood changes, such as depression, paranoia, anxiety or agitation, psychosis, mania and suicidal ideation - Palpitations, chest pain or syncope - Cerebrovascular symptoms, such as severe headache, numbness, weakness, paralysis, and impairment of coordination, vision, speech, language, or memory - Abdominal pain, malaise, jaundice or darkening of urine - Skin rashes, or bruising easily - Any visual changes such as difficulty with accommodation or blurring of vision - If they suspect they may be pregnant, or are planning a pregnancy.
+Patients of childbearing potential should use appropriate contraception, and take a pregnancy test if they think there is a possibility they could be pregnant.